lonkaars/avans-arcade/docs/architecture.md

 - Single 1024 sprite tilemap shared between foreground and background sprites

-  The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tile's index address by one bit.
+  The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tiles' index address by one bit.
 Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap seems like a more sensible solution.
 - 8 total palettes, with 8 colors each